ddunnock/latex-template-engine/README.md

 ```

 This will:
+1. **Project Selection**: Choose from existing projects or create new ones
-1. **Show available templates** in a table format
+2. **Template Selection**: Browse available templates in a table format
-2. **Guide you through field input** with helpful prompts
-3. **Preview your configuration** before generation
-4. **Generate the LaTeX document** automatically
+3. **Field Input**: Guided prompts with validation and helpful descriptions
+4. **Configuration Preview**: Review all settings before generation
+5. **Document Generation**: Create LaTeX documents with organized folder structures
-5. **Optionally compile to PDF** if LaTeX is installed
+6. **Automatic Compilation**: Optionally compile to PDF if LaTeX is installed

-Perfect for LaTeX novices who want to create professional documents without writing LaTeX code directly.
+Perfect for LaTeX novices who want to create professional documents with proper project organization.

 > 📚 **See the full [Interactive CLI Guide](docs/interactive-guide.md) for detailed walkthrough and examples.**